mendix/hybrid-app-template/README.md

 In order to do so, you'll need a Phonegap Build account.
 You can create one [here](https://build.phonegap.com/).

-Once you have an account, you can either upload the produced .zip file manually, or trigger the process from the command line.
+Once you have an account, you can either upload the produced .zip file manually, or trigger the process from the command line:

 ### From the command line